A stunning, Edwardian, rotating walnut bookshelf - antique

 Description

 In the 1820s, James Shoolbred established his company in London.
-James Shoolbred & Co sold textiles, carpets, and other interior decoration items.
+James Shoolbred & Co sold fabrics, carpets, and other interior decoration items.
 In the 1870s, the company designed and produced original high-quality furniture inspired by the aesthetic qualities of E.W.
 Godwin's architecture.
 The furniture was sold in the shop and also appeared in the James Shoolbred & Co catalog, which was distributed outside London.
 Over the next decade, the company expanded and moved to a larger location in London, becoming one of the first department stores.
-James Shoolbred's furniture was always displayed and photographed alongside textiles, carpets, and lamps that the company also sold, creating sample interior designs for clients.
+James Shoolbred's furniture was always displayed and photographed alongside fabrics, carpets, and lamps that the company also sold, creating sample interior designs for clients.

-Exclusive antique furniture and accessories can be an excellent idea for decorating our interiors.
+Exquisite antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Empire-style furniture dates from the late 18th to early 19th century, inspired by Napoleon's reign.
 It features significant similarities and references to Roman and Greek ornamentation.